Bumthang

 Jambay Lhakhang

-Jambay Lhakhang is one of the 108 monasteries built by Tibetan King Songtsen Gampo to subdue an ogress that was obstructing the spread of Buddhism.
-It is known for the annual Jambay Lhakhang Drup festival, featuring fire dancing and other traditional Bhutanese rituals.
+Jambay Lhakhang is one of the oldest temples in Bhutan and is associated with the early spread of Buddhism.
+It is famous for the annual Jambay Lhakhang Drup festival, which features fire rituals and traditional dances.

 Kurje Lhakhang